aks2002aks/face-detection-face-emotion-using-ml/README.md

 Limitations:
 One of the major limitations of facial recognition and emotion detection systems is their susceptibility to bias.
 These systems can produce inaccurate results based on factors such as lighting,skin color, and gender.
 There are also significant concerns regarding privacy and potential misuse of these technologies

-Tabular Analysis:

-For Facial recognition using CNN:

-For emotion detection using KNN:

 Conclusion and Future Work:

 In conclusion, the project focused on using machine learning techniques for facial recognition and emotion detection.
 We discussed the datasets used for training and testing, as well as the advantages of using CNNs for facial detection and KNN for emotion detection.
 The main findings of the project were that machine learning can be an effective approach for facial recognition and emotion detection, with high accuracy achieved on well-structured datasets.